 - Without someone to give you perspective, insight or encouragement, you might never impact students to the magnitude that you were meant to when you first began.

 Therefore, every teacher needs a mentor that they can rely on to hold themselves accountable to learn, grow, and make a difference today, tomorrow and always.
+Join the New(er) Teacher Mentorship Program for personalized 1:1 support at your convenience so that you can achieve your personal goals!
+Click here for more details.

 What tips would you add for effective mentorship?